-A third avenue requiring further investigation is whether the causal chain leading to the tropospheric impacts starts from the wave reflection events, or whether there are tropospheric precursors to the stratospheric reflection events that may allow even longer-range statistical predictions.
+A third avenue requiring further investigation is whether the causal chain leading to the tropospheric impacts starts from the wave reflection events or whether there are tropospheric precursors to the stratospheric reflection events that may allow even longer-range statistical predictions.
 Several studies have demonstrated the existence of tropospheric precursors to variability in the strength of the stratospheric polar vortex (e.g. Bao et al., 2017; Kretschmer et al., 2018b; White et al., 2019; Peings, 2019) primarily through modulating tropospheric sources of upward-propagating wave activity.
 Zhang et al. (2020) have also shown the importance of sea-ice conditions as amplifiers of SSW impacts on North American cold spells.
 The large-scale surface and tropospheric circulation anomalies preceding the onset of the reflection events we analyse here - characterised by the presence of a PT regime and a warm North America - suggest that a similar argument may hold for the latter events.
-Indeed, the eddy height field and Plumb wave activity flux associated with the reflection events (Fig. 12) shows how the pattern associated with the PT regime is linked to a westward-tilting and upward-propagating wave packet which is detected by the Siberian node of our reflection event definition.
+Indeed, the eddy height field and Plumb wave activity flux associated with the reflection events (Fig. 12) show how the pattern associated with the PT regime is linked to a westward-tilting and upward-propagating wave packet which is detected by the Siberian node of our reflection event definition.
 It thus appears likely that a pattern similar to PT is required to initiate the enhanced upward propagation from Siberia.
-At the same time, PT is the most frequent regime (31.6% of DJFM days), and thus far more common than reflection events (which account for just under 20% of DJFM days).
+At the same time, PT is the most frequent regime (31.6 % of DJFM days) and thus far more common than reflection events (which account for just under 20 % of DJFM days).
 This is reminiscent of the relationship between blocking and SSWs, blocking being by far the more common of the two (e.g. Peings, 2019).
 This implies a key role of the stratosphere in guiding the waves downward, further evidenced by the structure of the wave field showing an eastward-tilting wave structure over the Canada node and the vertical component of the Plumb wave activity flux (Fig. 12).
 How exactly this propagation impacts the tropospheric circulation, including the location and sinuosity of the eddy-driven jet stream, also requires further investigation.

-While the full causal and mechanistic chain leading from the onset of a stratospheric reflection event to surface temperature anomalies still remains to be unraveled, our analysis shows that the reflection events are robustly associated to widespread and severe wintertime surface temperature decreases across North America.
+decreases across North America.
 Therefore, we suggest that forecasts of wave reflection are likely to be a useful tool for extended-range prediction of North American weather and for understanding tropospheric forecast uncertainty.